brucemack/microlink/README.md

 ## Current Parts List (HW)

-* The main processor is a Pi Pico (RP2040) development board.  $4.00 on DigiKey.
+* The main processor is a Pi Pico W (RP2040) development board.
+This includes WIFI connectivity.  $6.00 on DigiKey.
-* Internet connectivity currently comes over WIFI using an ESP-32-WROOM development board. $5.00 on Amazon.
 Work is underway to provide a 4G cellular data option using a SIM7600 module.
 More on this to follow.
 * The microphone is an electret condenser with a LVM321 pre-amp and low-pass anti-aliasing filter.
 The microphone part needs work.
 The next revision will use a TLV9161 op amp for the microphone pre-amp to reduce noise.